 The Great Rift Valley is an approximately 6,000 km continuous geographic trench on the earth’s crust which stretches from Lebanon’s Beqaa Valley in Asia through Kenya to Mozambique in South-Eastern Africa.
-The vast valley holds some of the planets greatest lakes, plains and mountains.
+The vast valley holds some of the planet’s greatest lakes, plains, and mountains.
 The Great Rift Valley literally cuts Kenya into two.
 This section of the rift is referred to as the Kenyan Rift Valley and runs from north to south.

 About the Kenyan Great Rift Valley

 The Kenyan Rift Valley is part of the East African Rift (Gregory Rift- eastern branch) which stretches from Northern Ethiopia to Southern Tanzania.
-The intra-continental ridge system was formed on the upwelling created by the interactions of the Nubian, Somalian and Arabian plates.
+The intra-continental ridge system was formed on the upwelling created by the Nubian, Somalian and Arabian plates.
 The former Rift Valley Province covered most of the Kenyan Rift Valley.

 Features of the Kenyan Great Rift Valley